Leslieying/starter-academic/content/authors/admin/_index.md

   url: "www.bristol.ac.uk"

 # Short bio (displayed in user profile at end of posts)
-bio: So fortunate to study science.
+bio: So fortunate to live in this world and meet science.

 interests:
 - Marine Ecology and Evolution